 When you conduct your initial consultation, leave time to discuss your billing process, accepted methods of payment (e.g., cheque or debit and credit card), and all things payment related.
 This is key for setting expectations and ensuring that your client can pay for your services in a way that works for both them and your firm.
 Don’t hesitate to discuss alternative billing methods—for example, if you bill fixed fees instead of hourly.

 Duplicate data entry is time-consuming and leaves room for error—this is not a good situation for law firms dealing with a myriad of data fields during the client intake process.

-For an even more streamlined process, look for an end-to-end solution like the Clio Suite, which allows you to use Clio Grow and Clio Manage together; where Clio Grow is your client intake software, and Clio Manage handles everything related to law practice management.
+For example, David creates new contacts and matters in Clio Grow before pushing this information from his client intake forms in Clio Grow to Clio Manage.
+Avery Law benefits from Clio Suite’s end-to-end solution which allows them to use Clio Grow and Clio Manage together; Clio Grow is their client intake software, and Clio Manage handles everything related to law practice management.

-With document automation software, you can create standardized templates to encompass a variety of different situations and matter types, and then use software to auto-populate the appropriate data into these templates.
+With document automation software, you can create standardised templates to encompass a variety of different situations and matter types, and then use software to auto-populate the appropriate data into these templates.